premail/premail/README.md

-Images can be included locally while you're drafting the email, but MJML doesn't do anything magical in terms of hosting these images -- you'll still have to upload them somewhere and change the references to the hosted images.
+Images can be included locally while you're drafting the email, but MJML doesn't do anything magical in terms of hosting these images -- you'll still have to upload them somewhere and use the full URLs as references to the hosted images.

 Once the production email is rendered, you can:

 - import directly (as HTML) into your emailer of choice
-- share the `index.html` file with colleagues
+- share the `index` files with colleagues
 - upload the file as part of a repo and use something like [GitHub Pages](https://pages.github.com/) to view/share it in a browser; for instance
   [here's the rendered file](https://rootwork.github.io/mjml-quickstart/designs/_templates/dist/index.html) from the sample templates
-- use the plain-text version, if you've chosen to have one created, in the appropriate place provided by your emailer
+- use the `index.txt` plain-text version, if you've chosen to have one created, in the appropriate place provided by your emailer

 ## Automatic code formatting and linting

 mjml-quickstart includes
 [sheerun/modern-node](https://github.com/sheerun/modern-node), which formats and lints code using [Prettier](https://prettier.io/).
-This will warn you about errors in your HTML, Sass or CSS syntax.
+This will warn you about errors in the HTML, Sass or CSS syntax of your designs or emails.

 It will not attempt to format or lint files in the `dist` directories.